Guide to Execution Management System (EMS) [capabilities & vendors]

 Other Systems Commonly Confused with Execution Management Systems

 Various buy side trading technologies sometimes overlap and it can be challenging to distinguish between different systems and their specific roles.
-This confusion often arises when comparing an Execution Management System (EMS) to other related systems used in the Front Office, such as Order Management Systems (OMS) and Portfolio Management Systems (PMS).
+This confusion can arise because Execution Management System vendors, sometimes also offer other related systems for the Front Office, such as Order Management Systems (OMS) and Portfolio Management Systems (PMS).
 To clarify these distinctions, let's delve into each of these concepts.
 First, let’s illustrate the concepts:

 Order Management System (OMS)